Skip to content

 Parameter locations

-Parameters defined in the OpenAPI document are mapped to method parameters based on their location:
+Parameters defined in the OpenAPI document are mapped to method parameters according to their location:

 LocationBehavior